John-Kostick/vzome-sharing/_posts/2024-05-30-Trackball-Plus-Green-13-09-35.md

 In Scenes, the first 3 models show a ball that is inscibed in a cube, in contact at the centers of its faces, and arrays that result from parallel balls attached to the original one at these tangent points.

-The next 3 models show a ball that is enlarged relative to a cube,so that it makes contact with the cube at the centers of its edges, which can be seen to be the centers of faces of a Rhombic Dodecahedron.
+The next 3 models show a ball that is enlarged relative to a cube, so that it makes contact with the cube at the centers of its edges, which can be seen to be the centers of faces of a Rhombic Dodecahedron.
 The arrays that result from attaching parallel balls at these points are shown.

 The last 4 models show a ball that is further enlarged relative to a cube, so that it coincides with the cube at its corners, which are at the centers of the hexagonal faces of a Truncated Octahedron.
 The arrays that result from attaching parallel balls at these points are shown, including a sample of diamond lattice.